shantanoo-desai/blog/content/posts/technology/compose-incompatibility.md

 $ docker compose version
 ```

-### Checks: Password not encloses in Single Quotes
+### Checks: Password not enclosed in Single Quotes

 As the `.env.node-red` file currently shows that my encrypted password is not enclosed in single quotes